Last updated on Feb. 7, 2014

 With Johnson's aid, the Bulldog offense produced the best season in school history and set 19 school records during the 2013 season where Fresno State went 11-2 and won the Mountain West championship.
 Included in those records were new marks for passing yards, total offense and points scored.

 Even more remarkable was the year the offensive line had behind Johnson and offensive line coach Cameron Norcross.
-Fresno State only allowed 11 sacks in 13 games, a figure that ranked seventh in the FBS.
+Fresno State only allowed 11 sacks in 13 games, a figure that ranked sixth in the FBS.
 What is more impressive is that Fresno State did so while throwing the ball 675 times in 2013, which was 246 more pass attempts than any other of the teams ranked head of the 'Dogs.